 LymphaTouch® is a medical device designed to relieve swelling and pain in primary and secondary lymphedema, after traumas and injuries, as well as pre- and postoperatively. https://www.lymphatouch.com/rehabilitation

-Oncology Rehab and Wellness’ services cover the full continuum of lymphedema care from consultation/evaluation and treatment to lifelong follow-up as needed.
-Our CLT is experienced compression garment fitting and can fit for custom or off the shelf garments for upper and lower extremities, trunk, breast and neck.
+Oncology Rehab and Wellness's services cover the full continuum of lymphedema care from consultation/evaluation and treatment to lifelong follow-up as needed.
+Our CLTs are experienced in compression garment fitting and can fit for custom or off-the-shelf garments for upper and lower extremities, trunk, breast, and neck.

 Our Lymphedema Therapy Treatment